-When Joseph+ was 17 years old, the young man was tending the flock+ with the sons of Bilʹhah+ and the sons of Zilʹpah,+ the wives of his father.
-And Joseph brought a bad report about them to their father.
-3 Now Israel loved Joseph more than all his other sons+ because he was the son of his old age, and he had a special robe* made for him.
-4 When his brothers saw that their father loved him more than all his brothers, they began to hate him, and they could not speak peaceably to him.
+Joseph,+ when seventeen years old, happened to be tending sheep* with his brothers among the flock,+ and, being but a boy, he was with the sons of Bilʹhah+ and the sons of Zilʹpah,+ the wives of his father.
+So Joseph brought a bad report about them to their father.+ 3 And Israel loved Joseph more than all his other sons,+ because he was the son of his old age; and he had a long, striped shirtlike garment made for him.+ 4 When his brothers came to see that their father loved him more than all his brothers, they began to hate him,+ and they were not able to speak peacefully to him.+

-5 Later Joseph had a dream and told it to his brothers,+ and they found further reason to hate him.
-6 He said to them: “Please listen to this dream that I had.
-7 There we were binding sheaves in the middle of the field when my sheaf got up and stood erect and your sheaves encircled and bowed down to my sheaf.”+ 8 His brothers said to him: “Are you really going to make yourself king over us and dominate us?”+ So they found another reason to hate him, because of his dreams and what he said.
+5 Later on Joseph had a dream and told it to his brothers,+ and they found further reason to hate him.
+6 And he went on to say to them: “Listen, please, to this dream that I have dreamed.+ 7 Well, here we were binding sheaves in the middle of the field when here my sheaf got up and also stood erect and here YOUR sheaves proceeded to encircle and bow down to my sheaf.”+ 8 And his brothers began to say to him: “Are you going to be king over us for certain?+ or, Are you going to dominate over us for certain?”+ So they found fresh reason to hate him over his dreams and over his words.

-18 Now they caught sight of him from a distance, and before he reached them, they began plotting against him to put him to death.
-19 So they said to one another: “Look!
-Here comes that dreamer.+ 20 Come, now, let us kill him and pitch him into one of the waterpits, and we will say that a vicious wild animal devoured him.
-Then let us see what will become of his dreams.”
-21 When Reuʹben+ heard this, he tried to rescue him from them.
-So he said: “Let us not take his life.”*+ 22 Reuʹben said to them: “Do not shed blood.+ Throw him into this waterpit in the wilderness, but do not harm* him.”+ His purpose was to rescue him from them in order to return him to his father.
+18 Well, they caught sight of him from a distance, and before he could get close by them they began plotting cunningly against him to put him to death.+ 19 So they said to one another: “Look!
+Here comes that dreamer.*+ 20 And now come and let us kill him and pitch him into one of the waterpits;+ and we must say a vicious wild beast devoured him.+ Then let us see what will become of his dreams.”
+21 When Reuʹben heard this he tried to deliver him out of their hand.+ So he said: “Let us not strike his soul fatally.”*+ 22 And Reuʹben went on to say to them: “Do not spill blood.+ Pitch him into this waterpit which is in the wilderness and do not lay a violent hand upon him.”+ His purpose was to deliver him out of their hand in order to return him to his father.

-23 So as soon as Joseph came to his brothers, they stripped Joseph of his robe, the special robe that he wore,+ 24 and they took him and threw him into the waterpit.
-At the time the pit was empty; there was no water in it.
+23 So it came about that as soon as Joseph came to his brothers, they went stripping Joseph of his long garment, even the long striped garment that was upon him;+ 24 after which they took him and pitched him into the waterpit.+ At the time the pit was empty; there was no water in it.

-25 Then they sat down to eat.
-When they looked up, there was a caravan of Ishʹma·el·ites+ coming from Gilʹe·ad.
-Their camels were carrying labdanum gum, balsam, and resinous bark,+ and they were on their way down to Egypt.
-26 At this Judah said to his brothers: “What profit would there be if we killed our brother and covered over his blood?+ 27 Come, now, let us sell him+ to the Ishʹma·el·ites, and do not let our hand be upon him.
-After all, he is our brother, our flesh.”
-So they listened to their brother.
-28 And when the Midʹi·an·ite+ merchants were passing by, they lifted Joseph up out of the waterpit and sold him to the Ishʹma·el·ites for 20 pieces of silver.+ These men took Joseph into Egypt.
+25 Then they sat down to eat bread.+ When they raised their eyes and took a look, why, here was a caravan of Ishʹma·el·ites+ that was coming from Gilʹe·ad, and their camels were carrying labdanum and balsam* and resinous bark,+ on their way to take it down to Egypt.
+26 At this Judah said to his brothers: “What profit would there be in case we killed our brother and did cover over his blood?+ 27 Come and let us sell him to the Ishʹma·el·ites,+ and do not let our hand be upon him.+ After all, he is our brother, our flesh.”
+So they listened to their brother.+ 28 Now men, Midʹi·an·ite merchants,+ went passing by.
+Hence they drew and lifted up Joseph out of the waterpit+ and then sold Joseph to the Ishʹma·el·ites for twenty silver pieces.+ Eventually these brought Joseph into Egypt.

-29 Later when Reuʹben returned to the waterpit and saw that Joseph was not in the waterpit, he ripped his garments apart.
-30 When he returned to his brothers, he exclaimed: “The child is gone!
-And I—what am I going to do?”
+29 Later Reuʹben returned to the waterpit and here Joseph was not in the waterpit.
+Consequently he ripped his garments apart.+ 30 When he returned to his other brothers he exclaimed: “The child is gone!
+And I—where am I really to go?”+